In this tutorial today, I’m going to show you how I would make a very simple trap beat in Garageband.

 There are a few qualities of trap music which many people have grown accustomed to.
 I’m going to outline just a few of those things right now.

 Obviously, there are other thematic principles and characteristics related to the lyrics and culture, but we’re talking about the musical aspects only for the sake of this tutorial.
+I made another tutorial on making sad trap beats as well.

 Here are some of the most stand-out features of trap music: